jeremiah-c-leary/vhdl-style-guide/README.rst

 The original `True` and `False` are still supported, but going forward all options will be strings.
 Refer to issue #1009 for more details.

+Platform independent features were added in this release.
+This includes line separators and file path separators.
+The type of line separator can be based on the platform or hard coded.

 Regards,

 --Jeremy